ART – Art

 ART 222 Renaissance Art and the Modern World (3)

 Explores the idea of renaissance/rebirth in art and architecture starting with the Italian Renaissance, then expands to examine its impact across time and place.
 Introduces students to the skill of close observation to build interpretations of art and architecture and the ways in which those skills translate across disciplines.
 Examines and analyzes different periods, styles, locations, and cultures within their specific historical contexts.
-Investigates how social, cultural, religious, spiritual, economic, political, and material factors
+Investigates how social, cultural, religious, spiritual, economic, political, and material factors influence artists’ changing perception of, and responses to, their world.
+(ART)

 ART 241 Art, Science, and Knowledge-Making, 1500-1800 (3)

 Examines the range of intersections between art-making, scientific knowledge, and “ways of knowing” in the Early Modern era (c.
 1500-1800) through themes and case studies.
 Introduces the principles, basic methods, and terminology of art historical analysis.
 Explores the role and exchange of visual communication between artists and thinkers within the social, cultural, religious, economic, political, and material contexts that influenced changing perceptions of, and responses to, an expanding world and new knowledge.
-(ART)
+(ART, EXP)

 ART 242 Netherlandish Art, 1400-1650 (3)